Simulating quantum measurements without superposition devices: Operational interpretation in non-disturbance tasks

-\textit{Measurement classicality and non-disturbance.---} We now go further and show that classical measurement models have operational implications that distinguish them from JM.
-For that, we consider the problem of whether quantum measurements can be implemented in sequence without causing a disturbance.
+We consider the problem of whether quantum measurements can be implemented in sequence without causing a disturbance.
 Specifically, consider that we are given two measurements, that we for simplicity label as $A_a=M_{a|1}$ and $B_{b}=M_{b|2}$.
 Our goal is to realise first $\{A_a\}_a$ and then $\{B_b\}_b$ on an arbitrary state $\rho$ in such a way that the former does not disturb the outcome statistics of the latter.
 This scenario is illustrated in Fig~\ref{fig_sequence}.
 A source of classical randomness samples $\lambda$ from some distribution $q(\lambda)$ and sends it to the two measurement devices.
 The two devices are then programmed to implement the POVM $\{A_{a|\lambda}\}_a$ and $\{B_{b|\lambda}\}_b$ respectively.
 These may be arbitrary, but their effective action must correspond to the target measurements, namely